 Electoral Cycles in Macroeconomic Forecasts

 This paper documents the existence of Political Forecast Cycles.
 In a theoretical model of political selection, we show that governments release overly optimistic GDP growth forecasts ahead of elections to increase the reelection probability.
-The bias arises from lack of commitment if voters are rational and from manipulation of voters’ beliefs if they are naive and do not expect the incumbent to be biased.
+The bias arises from lack of commitment if voters are rational and from manipulation of voters’ beliefs if they do not expect the incumbent to be biased.
 Using high-frequency forecaster-level data from the United States, the United Kingdom, and Sweden, we document that governments overestimate short-term GDP growth by 10 to 13 percent during campaign periods.
-Furthermore, we find that the bias is larger when the incumbent government is not term-limited or constrained by a parliament led by the opposition.
-Consistent with the model, we also find that the election timing and amount of available information determine the size of the bias at different forecast horizons.

 Biased Forecasts to Affect Voting Decisions?
 The Brexit Case